PaddlePaddle/FastDeploy/serving/docs/EN/vdl_management-en.md

 ```
 After entering the component tab of FastDeploy Server, you can

-1. Model repository loading and editing
+1.Model repository loading and editing

    - **model repository Loading**

    Click the "load model repository" button to select the model repository path, and the "root path" is where visualdl starts.
 If the selected path is not a valid model repository path, you will be warned and please re-select.
 Open the model repository ./vision/detection/paddledetection/serving/models
    <p align="center">
    <img src="https://user-images.githubusercontent.com/22424850/211199367-18d36b58-cbe8-4d5f-994b-9d9317753f78.gif" width="100%"/>